Bow Brickhill

 The village name is a combination of Brythonic and Old English words for 'hill' (Brythonic: breg, Anglo Saxon hyll).
 The prefix 'Bow' comes from an Anglo Saxon personal name, Bolla.
 The various names of the village given in historic records were Brichelle (11th century); Brichull (12th century); Bolle Brichulle, Bellebrikhulle (13th century), and Bolbryghyll (15th century, 1418).

 Church

 The Church of England parish church of All Saints stands apart from the rest of the village, on the side of a steep hill.
 The church probably dates from the 12th century but heavy remodelling in the 15th century obliterated most of the earlier details.
 The church was extensively restored by Browne Willis in 1757.

 The hymn tune Bow Brickhill by Sydney Nicholson was composed in honour of All Saints' parish church, after Nicholson and his choristers from Westminster Abbey performed there in 1923.

 Transport

+Rail

 Bow Brickhill railway station, about 0.5 mi west of the village, is on the Marston Vale Line between Bletchley and Bedford.

+Bus

+The village is served hourly (Mon-Sat) by the LOOP bus service operated by Arriva both clockwise via Bletchley and counter-clockwise via Woburn Sands towards CMK.